Wetterbee History, Family Crest & Coats of Arms

 Wetherby is mentioned in the Domesday Book of 1086 as Wedrebi, thought to derive from wether- or ram-farm or else meaning "settlement on the bend of a river".
 Local folklore has it that when heavy snow storms hit the county, Wetherby does not get as much because the "Weather Goes By."

 Early History of the Wetterbee family

-Another 193 words (14 lines of text) covering the years 146 and 1461 are included under the topic Early Wetterbee History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Wetterbee research.
+Another 77 words (6 lines of text) covering the years 146 and 1461 are included under the topic Early Wetterbee History in all our PDF Extended History products and printed products wherever possible.

 Wetterbee Spelling Variations

 A multitude of spelling variations characterize Norman surnames.
 Many variations occurred because Old and Middle English lacked any definite spelling rules.
 The introduction of Norman French to England also had a pronounced effect, as did the court languages of Latin and French.
 Therefore, one person was often referred to by several different spellings in a single lifetime.
 The various spellings include Wetherby, Weatherby, Wetherbie, Wetherbee, Witherby and many more.

 Early Notables of the Wetterbee family (pre 1700)